Orange Blossom Honey Benefits: Flavor, Uses & Complete Buying Guide

 What Are the Best Ways to Use Orange Blossom Honey?

 Orange blossom honey's delicate citrus-floral character makes it one of the most versatile culinary honeys — its flavor enhances rather than overpowers dishes.
 For beverages, orange blossom honey is an exceptional tea sweetener, especially in Earl Grey (whose bergamot notes complement the citrus), green tea, and jasmine tea.
 A citrus honey lemonade (2 tablespoons orange blossom honey, juice of 2 lemons, 4 cups cold water) is a refreshing summer drink.
 For cocktails, make an orange blossom honey syrup (1:1 honey to warm water) for whiskey sours, gin fizzes, margaritas, palomas, and champagne cocktails — the citrus aroma adds a sophisticated floral layer.
 In baking, orange blossom honey is a standout in baklava (where it is the traditional sweetener in Lebanese and Palestinian versions), madeleines, crêpes, financiers, panna cotta, and honey cakes.
 Use it anywhere orange zest or extract is called for — it provides a more nuanced citrus flavor.
 For a Mediterranean-inspired honey cake, replace granulated sugar with 3/4 cup orange blossom honey per cup of sugar, reduce liquids by 2 tablespoons, and add 1/4 teaspoon baking soda.
 For cheese boards, orange blossom honey pairs beautifully with fresh ricotta, creamy burrata, aged Pecorino, Manchego, and blue cheeses — the citrus sweetness balances salt and tanginess.
 Drizzle over figs, pistachios, and stone fruits for a Sicilian-inspired board.
-For savory cooking, orange blossom honey glazes elevate roasted chicken, duck breast, salmon, shrimp, pork tenderloin, and root vegetables like carrots and sweet potatoes.
+For savory cooking, orange blossom honey glazes add a caramelized citrus-floral finish to roasted chicken, duck breast, salmon, shrimp, pork tenderloin, and root vegetables like carrots and sweet potatoes.
 A citrus honey vinaigrette (2 tablespoons orange blossom honey, 1 tablespoon fresh lemon juice, 3 tablespoons extra virgin olive oil, 1 teaspoon Dijon mustard) works on mixed greens, grain bowls, and roasted vegetable salads.
 For breakfast, drizzle over Greek yogurt with granola, warm pancakes, waffles, or toast with ricotta.
 When cooking, keep temperatures below 140°F/60°C when possible to preserve the delicate aromatic citrus compounds — add as a finishing drizzle or dissolve in warm (not boiling) liquids.

 Key Takeaways